A refund is issued under the following circumstances:

 To officially begin the withdrawal process, the student should notify the Enrollment Management Office of his/her intent.
 The student should complete the online Withdrawal Request Form.
 Or, he/she may visit Student Services and complete a withdrawal form.

-If students do not initiate the withdrawal process, the instructor is required to initiate the administrative process to withdraw the student from the course assigning a grade of “W”.
-A student who registers for a course as an audit, but withdraws will be assigned a grade of “W” for the course.
+If students do not initiate the withdrawal process by the established last day to withdraw date, the instructor is required to assign a grade of “WA” at the end of the semester.
+A student who registers for a course as an audit, but withdraws will be assigned a grade of “WA” for the course.

-Students who stop attending courses may not be given a grade of “F”.
-They must be given a grade of “W”.
-Students are given an “F” if they attended the entire semester but failed to complete academic work with a passing grade.
+Students who stop attending courses prior to the established last day to withdraw date may not be given a grade of “F”.
+They must be given a grade of “WA”.
+Students are assigned the grade of “F” if they attended the entire semester but failed to complete academic work with a passing grade.